cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

 #### Gathering buffer-like objects `comm.Gather()`

+- [ ] TODO: is there any difference should it be moved to gather section?

 In this example, we gather a NumPy array from the processes in the communicator group into a 2-D array in process with rank 0.